andifalk/secure-development-on-kubernetes/step0-linux-container-basics/README.md

 ```

 Now in the new shell we have our own hostname isolated by the _UTS_ namespace.
-If you open a new terminal you will see that the host still has the original hostname.
+Just open a new terminal and check the hostname, then you will see that the host still has the original name.

 This basically is the isolation mechanism used by linux containers (combined with linux capabilities).

 ## Linux CGroups

-Docker uses the Linux cgroups (one of the linux namespaces) to limit resource usage of containers.
+Docker uses the Linux _cgroups_ (one of the linux namespaces) to limit resource usage of containers.

 To limit the container to use a maximum of 200MiB and only one half of a cpu use this command: